Meowthhh/DormEase/README.md

 # DormEase
-A hostel management mobile app.
-Here a stu- dent can book a room, give complaints to the authority, and can see notices.
+A hostel management mobile app.Here a student can book a room, give complaints to the authority, and can see notices.